I-T dept raids premises of former NSE MD Chitra Ramkrishna, operating officer Subramanian | Business

 - India

-The searches are aimed to check and gather evidence on the charges of financial irregularities and alleged tax evasion against the two, they said.
+The searches were aimed at checking and gathering evidence against the two facing charges of financial irregularities and tax evasion after it was suspected that illegal financial gains could have been made by them by sharing confidential data of the exchange with possible third parties, they said.

-The premises of Ramkrishna and Subramanian were raided by officials of the Mumbai investigation wing of the Income Tax department early morning.
+The premises of Ramkrishna and Subramanian were raided by officials of the Mumbai investigation wing of the department early morning.

+A premise in Chennai linked to Ramkrishna was also searched.
+The teams have taken possession of some documents from all the premises searched, they said.

 Ramkrishna hit the headlines after a recent Sebi order said she was steered by a yogi, dwelling in the Himalayan ranges, in the appointment of Anand Subramanian as the exchange's group operating officer and advisor to the managing director (MD).